 St. Thomas Episcopal Parish School continues to monitor the global developments in the COVID-19 (novel coronavirus) outbreak.
-Connecting with our families and keeping them informed are vitally important at this time.
+Connecting with our families and keeping them informed are vitally important.
 We will share updates as we have them on this page, as well as MyCommunity.
 Please know that the safety and well-being of your child, and our entire community, is our top priority, and we continue to take steps to prepare for various scenarios and contingency strategies.

 Many of our families are experiencing anxiety, worries, and economic uncertainty about this growing global pandemic.
 St. Thomas invites you to help those in need in our community by donating to our We Care Fund

 The St. Thomas Parents Association, under the wise and loving leadership of Roberta Meyeringh, Director of Parent Relations, remains committed to also keeping its traditions alive, serving our parents and ensuring that everyone feels connected.
 The rescheduling of the St. Thomas Derby Auction and Gala is under discussion.
 The Parent generated Instagram @stparents as well as MyCommunity are good resources for families.
 In addition, Mrs. Meyeringh or any member of the PA Board are available if you have any questions, comments, or suggestions about PA-related activities.

 We are also following CDC guidelines with respect to travel and we expect our families to do the same.
 Our families should avoid travel to CDC Warning Level 3 or Alert Level 2 locations, which can be viewed here.